 These treatment pathways are influenced by multiple factors and also the objectives of patients that may be wanting to return to their sports or be able to work without pain, or simply want to be able to walk around day to day without symptoms.

 Anti inflammatory or pro inflammatory (what do I need?)

 There are a number of options for working with the current state of the symptomatic heel, these include anti inflammatory interventions such as medication / cryotherapy / steroid injections.

-There are also interventions that have a pro inflammatory effect and these include shockwave and differing types of injectables. (see link button below for injection techniques).
+There are also interventions that have a pro inflammatory effect and these include shockwave and differing types of injectables. (injection techniques).